 A laser engraver can be quite expensive, so there are quite a few companies out there who have the machines and are willing to do custom work for a fee.
-There are two types of business that focus on engraving: a business that sells specific products that can be engraved and a business who's main focus is engraving.
+Two types of businesses focus on engraving: one that sells specific products for engraving while the other primarily focuses on engraving.

 Say you are looking for a gift for your groomsmen and you'd really like to get them tie clips with their names engraved on them.
 Searching custom engraved tie clips will bring you a whole slew of companies from small Etsy shops to Gucci that have a selection of tie clips in stock.
 You just have to let them know what you would like engraved and badabing badaboom!
 A tie clip that says "Michael Smith: BestMan4Lyfe".

-Companies that sell customizable products focus on a specific market of materials they are already prepared to engrave.
+Companies selling customizable products focus on a specific market of materials they can engrave.

 These companies are also great for generating personalized gift ideas.
 If you know you want to get somebody a personalized gift, but aren't sure what to get, these companies will often have wide selections great for brainstorming.

 Custom EngravingNow the other side of the personalized engraving world is businesses that do not necessarily maintain specific stock.
 They will custom engrave items that you bring to them.

 Examples: You have a piece of wood from the first house you every lived in or your grandmother's watch and you would like to add an engraving.